adamtow/notecuts/docs/English.md

 <span id="interface"></span>
 ## Exploring the NotesCuts Interface

 The NoteCuts Home screen has the following elements:

 - **Evaluate Continuously**: Constantly checks your Local NoteCuts for shortcut commands to run.
-- added - **Evaluate Once**: Checks all Local NoteCuts and runs any newly added shortcuts once before returning to the NoteCuts Home screen.
+- **Evaluate Once**: Checks all Local NoteCuts and runs any newly added shortcuts once before returning to the NoteCuts Home screen.
 - **Run Continuously with Cronios**: When Cronios integration is enabled, this action starts Cronios in Run Continuously mode.
 Shortcuts run via NoteCuts and Cronios are executed automatically in the background.
 - **Shortcut Quarantine**: Appears when a shortcut experiences an error while being run by NoteCuts.
 - **Local NoteCuts**: Lists all Local NoteCuts on the device.
 The icon next to each NoteCut depicts the location of the connected note: Apple Notes, Dropbox, or Evernote.